RickKimball/vendor/README.md

-## vendor/stm32
+## Custom stm32 bluepill board based on the official ST Arduino core
 ---

-Custom stm32 bluepill arduino core

 Our goal with this custom core is to create a custom board we probably won't share with the world.
 We do this to be able to use the STM core without having to directly modify it or having to write our own.
 Key to this approach is to be able to use the Arduino IDE board manager package to update the STM core when a new version become available without destroying our modifications.
 This is accomplished by referencing the STM32:arduino core in our boards.txt.
 A new board entry is created, a custom variant directory with our custom pin map, and custom tools.